-1. Any student engaging in any manner in conduct prohibited under the Bylaws, including the Henderson Rules, shall be subject to the following range of sanctions as hereafter defined: admonition, warning, censure, disciplinary probation, restitution, suspension, expulsions, ejection, and/or arrest by the civil authorities.
+1. Any student engaging in any manner in conduct prohibited under the bylaws, including the Henderson Rules, shall be subject to the following range of sanctions as hereafter defined: admonition, warning, censure, disciplinary probation, restitution, suspension, expulsions, ejection, and/or arrest by the civil authorities.

-Admonition: An oral statement to the offender that he/she has violated university rules.
+Admonition: An oral statement to the offender that he/she has violated University rules.

-Warning: Notice to the offender, orally or in writing, that continuation or repetition of the wrongful conduct, within a period of the time stated the warning, and may cause far more severe disciplinary action.
+Warning: Notice to the offender, orally or in writing, that continuation or repetition of the wrongful conduct within a period of the time stated in the warning may be cause for more severe disciplinary action.